michael-rubel/laravel-auto-binder/README.md

 For example: `App\Services\YourService => App\Services\Interfaces\YourServiceInterface`

-Class names and folders to scan are fully customizable.
+You can customize folders to scan and the naming convention of your interfaces in the config.

 The package requires PHP `^8.x` and Laravel `^8.67`.